House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Handling

-The handle of the maul is longer than the axe, so leverage is greater and the head of the maul strikes the round more perpendicularly allowing the maul to go directly toward the ground.
+The handle of the maul is longer than the axe, so the leverage is greater and the head of the maul strikes the round more perpendicularly, allowing the maul to go directly toward the ground.
 This decreases the chance of getting injured.
-Wood, fiberglass and other composite handles are available.
+Wood, fiberglass, and other composite handles are available.

-Keep in mind that because the maul is heavier, it requires greater strength and force to pick the maul up and then swing the maul to your target.
-Swinging the added weight can not only tire you out more rapidly, but can cause injury if not swung correctly.
+Remember that because the maul is heavier, it requires greater strength and force to pick it up and swing it.
+Swinging the maul can tire you out more rapidly and cause injuries if you’re not careful.

 Using the Splitting Tools